-- ♦ Where is the first aid box located on the construction site? - How far is the nearest medical center or clinic? - ➡ What is the name and contact information of supervisors or other responsible persons in case of emergency?
+- Where is the first aid box located on the construction site, and who has had training? - How far is the nearest medical center or clinic? - → What is the name and contact information of supervisors or other responsible persons in case of emergency?